How Innovation is Changing the Social Sector of the Economy

 Advantages and challenges of technological innovations

-At the same time, the digital divide between different areas and cities and the insufficient digital literacy of certain segments of the population can create new barriers for some citizens.
-For example, the introduction and use of Gosuslugi (Government Services) among the older generation initially caused difficulties due to ignorance of the principles of using such platforms and a lack of skills in using Internet platforms.
+At the same time, the digital divide between different areas and cities and the lack of digital literacy of certain segments of the population can create new barriers for some citizens.
+For example, the introduction and use of Gosuslugi among the older generation initially caused difficulties due to ignorance of the principles of using such platforms and the lack of skills in using Internet platforms.

 In addition, a certain difficulty is caused by distrust of such services, often caused by messages in the information field about fraudulent activities with user accounts.